StellaMighty/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups This script that prints all the groups the current user is part of chown betty hello This changes the owner of the file hello to betty touch hello THis creates an empty file called hello
+groups This script that prints all the groups the current user is part of chown betty hello This changes the owner of the file hello to betty touch hello THis creates an empty file called hello chmod u+x hello  This script adds execute permission to the owner of the file hello